logzio/logz-docs/_source/logzio_collections/_log-sources/cisco-asa.md

 ##### Set Logz.io as the output

 If Logz.io is not an output, add it now.
 (Remove all other outputs - there should only be 1 output in the configuration file.)

-{% include log-shipping/replace-vars.html listener=true %}
+{% include log-shipping/replace-vars-listener.md %}

 ```yaml
 # ...